Julian Barratt: Personal life

-Barratt is in a relationship with comedian Julia Davis.
-Their twin sons, Arthur and Walter, were born on 25 June 2007.
+Barratt is in a relationship with comedian and collaborator Julia Davis.
+The couple have twin sons, born in 2007.
 In 2010, they performed together in a production of Chekhov's The Bear for Sky Arts 2 and in Sally4Ever, which Davis also wrote and directed.
-Barratt is known to be shy, quiet and self-deprecating.
+Barratt is known to be shy, quiet, and self-deprecating.
 Unlike his comedy partner Noel Fielding, he prefers not to appear on comedy quiz shows or make similar public appearances, stating that he would rather "stay at home with a good book".